 The Mediterranean influences extends into the kitchen where Chef Mark LoRusso creates authentic Italian coastal cuisine with seasonal fish and shellfish flown in daily from Italy.
 Diners can feast on red shrimp from Naples and sea urchin from Sicily as part of the Gran Menu Di Mare, a tasting menu designed to take you on a complete journey of Italy’s coastline.

 Experience the very best in Chinese cuisine with an extensive menu that boasts over 100 dishes.
-Chef Chi Kwun Choi has meticulously curated a menu that contains both authentic dishes from across the Orient as well as Western plates.
+Chef Chi Kwun Choi has meticulously curated a menu that contains both authentic dishes from across East Asia as well as Western plates.

-Diners come here to experience the show-stopping Peking Duck, delivered whole and sliced, plated and presented at your table.
+Diners come here to experience the show-stopping Peking duck, delivered whole and sliced, plated and presented at your table.
 The beautifully crisp duck is then served on a puffy bao bun or flat pancake and topped with cucumber and hoisin sauce.
 Regulars will tell you that the shrimp toast is a must.
-The King Crab and Ox Tail Hot Pot are also highly recommended.
+The Hong Kong style Maine lobster and ox tail hot pot are also highly recommended.

-The décor is unmistakably oriental with concrete pillars adorned with leaf and branch mosaics that give them a tree-like quality.
+The décor is sleek and ornate, with concrete pillars adorned with leaf and branch mosaics that give them a tree-like quality.
 Birdcage chandeliers containing red lanterns hang low and fill the restaurant with romantic lighting.
 For those wishing to dine incognito, the restaurant also has two private dining rooms.

 In no other restaurant will your wine be delivered in such dramatic fashion.
 A 42-foot steel and glass wine tower greets guests at the door but this striking feature is not just for display purposes.
 The restaurant’s wine angels float on wires to pluck and replace chosen bottles from their perch.